 Our hike will start with a walk through the village and up one of the valleys, passing

-small guesthouses and by the now-abandoned trout farm restaurant.
+small guesthouses through the new village and by the now-abandoned trout farm restaurant.

 After we pass the restaurant we'll get on to the valley trail, following it up along a stream, past ruined farmhouses, through a forest, and up to a grassy plateau with cornfields and apricot trees.
 This plateau is on the border of three Beijing districts – Changping, Yangqing, and Huairou.